ordina-jworks/ordina-jworks.github.io/_posts/2018-08-23-make-your-own-cli-with-golang-and-cobra.md

 You can go ahead and create a new folder for your go code.
 The name of the folder will be used as the name of your CLI.
-Navigate inside this folder with your terminal and call “cobra init” to start a new project.
+Navigate inside this folder with your terminal and execute `$ cobra init` to start a new project.
 It should generated a main.go file and a cmd package.

 Sidenote: by default Cobra will add an Apache License.